• Skip to primary navigation

 • Smartie cupcakes

 That's all for now!
-I hope you have as much fun making this Smarties fudge as I did!
+I hope you have as much fun making this Smartie fudge as I did!
 If you find this post useful, please give it a share to help spread the word.
 Enjoy!

 chocolate smartie fudge pieces piled on a plate